It’s an exciting time in Adelaide’s national parks, with more than $10m being spent on new facilities.

 O’Halloran Hill Recreation Park features a network of shared-use trails and recreational leases.
 The shade from the regenerated grey box eucalypts and river red gums provide the perfect spot for an urban mountain bike experience with views of the city, hills face and coastline.
 We will be spending $300,000 to upgrade this park with:

 - A brand new mountain bike trail network across the park to complement the proposed Sam Willoughby UCI BMX Facility.
-Expected to be complete by January 2018.
+Expected to be complete in early 2018.
 The network will include cross country, downhill, and flow trails, as well as beginner trails and skills areas.

 Onkaparinga River National Park and Recreation Park

 Just 35km south of Adelaide, the adjoining Onkaparinga River Recreation Park and Onkaparinga River National Park feature bushwalks ranging from easy to challenging, spectacular gorge scenery and unique native species.
 We will be spending $1.7m on improvements to the two parks, including:

 - A new lookout over the Punchbowl in the national park, with picnic facilities, car parking and new access trails.
-Expected to be complete by December 2017.
+Expected to be complete in September 2017.

-- Developing campgrounds in the national park.
-Expected to be complete by December 2017.
+- Developing a campground in the national park.
+Expected to be complete by November 2017.

 Para Wirra Conservation Park

 With its extensive grassy areas, relaxing lakeside, and beautiful bush setting, Para Wirra Conservation Park is a well-loved gathering place for family and friends.
-We will be spending $2.2m on improvements to the park to make it an ever better place to spend with family and friends.
-These include:
+We are consulting with the community on improvements to the park to make it an ever better place to spend with family and friends.